 EBT is a patient-centered process, so your information need will begin when a patient presents physical or mental symptoms.
 To ensure that you, as a practitioner, are providing the best options to your patient, you will need to design a query that takes into account the particular symptoms and condition of your patient.
 Designing an appropriate question is critical.
 A well thought out question will focus your research efforts and provide clear criteria to evaluate search results.
 The PICO method of question formulation is most commonly used in EBT.

 P: In a group of otherwise healthy 10-12 year olds who are exhibiting symptoms of asthma, I: what are the effects of bronchodilators, C: versus theophylline (comparison can also be placebo), O: to control and eliminate asthma symptoms?

-PubMed (an open access database), MEDLINE and CINAHL (subscription databases available through the Northcentral University Library) are excellent resources to use when in need of evidence based literature.
+PubMed (an open access database), MEDLINE, CINAHL, Cochrane Library and OVID (subscription databases available through the Northcentral University Library) are excellent resources to use when in need of evidence based literature.

 Identifying MeSH terms can also be a challenge.
 PubMed includes a searchable database of MeSH terms which allow the user to type in a keyword and see the closest matching MeSH terms.
 To watch a short video demonstration of searching the PubMed MeSH database, see the tutorial Use MeSH to Build a Better PubMed Query.

 PubMed has designed a search page specifically for clinical queries.
 This will assist you in using the appropriate filters, selecting clinical categories, and finding systematic reviews of primary research.
 To access this search screen select Clinical Queries under the PubMed Services menu, or click the link below for PubMed Clinical Queries.

 MEDLINE also uses a similar Methodology limits.
 To access MEDLINE, go to the Library home page and select A-Z Databases, or select from the Resource box below.